stanislavzlp/Contract-Deployer-Interface/README.md

 constructor_params = ['\'{some_address}\'']
 ```

+### Brownie account settings
+`account_name` and `account_pass` are name and password for brownie account associated with
+private key.
+Brownie-deployer will automatically create new account with given attributes if it does not
+exist.
+Brownie account data stored in dir `~/.brownie/....`

 For now brownie deployer is useful only for Ethereum network.
 In future, we will add support of others networks.

 ## IDeployer interface